 ŠUM, Trebišov

 The ŠUM bookstore and cultural and community centre offers an alternative for residents of a small town in eastern Slovakia.
-Its founders are Lukáš Pavlikovský and Edita Treščáková, who are trying to bring quality independent culture and art to the periphery.
-According to Edita, the existence of ŠUM in Trebišov is very important: “Even in small towns, there are people who read good books, visit or like to get to know the alternative culture.
+Its founders are Lukáš Pavlikovský and Edita Treščáková, who are working to bring quality independent culture and art to the periphery.
+According to Edita, the existence of ŠUM in Trebišov is very important: “Even in small towns, there are people who read good books, visit, or like to get to know alternative culture.
 We want to be a space that gives them access to good things locally so that they don’t necessarily have to travel to bigger cities.
 Even in a small town, people deserve good things.”

-Cultural and Creative Centre Hviezda, Trenčín
+Cultural and Creative Center Hviezda, Trenčín

-The cultural and creative centre Hviezda, under the leadership of Juraj Benda, is to be a space for the development of culture and creativity in Trenčín.
+The cultural and creative center Hviezda, under the leadership of Juraj Benda, is to be a space for the development of culture and creativity in Trenčín.
 His task, together with his future colleagues, is to build a place for young creative talents.
-According to Juraj, the future multifunctional halls, visual, film, podcast studios, and co-working space should “offer fantastic conditions for young people to fulfill their dreams.
+According to Juraj, the future multifunctional halls, visual, film, podcast studios, and co-working spaces should “offer fantastic conditions for young people to fulfill their dreams.
 To provide land, space, technology.”

-The centre’s construction is only at the beginning, and with the help of Escalator, Juraj wants to “do everything as well as possible.
+The center’s construction is only at the beginning, and with the help of Escalator, Juraj wants to “do everything as well as possible.
 I am honored to have Paul Bogen, a man of experience, as my mentor.
 I expect an objective view from a professional who will advise me and help me create my list of priorities and name the areas where I need to improve.
 He will warn me of what awaits me and what I should be careful of.”

 Spolka, Košice

 Spolka is a growing organization formed by a collective of architects, urban planners, and sociologists.
-They try to be part of urban planning, to plan them sensitively, and promote this approach with regard to different disadvantaged groups, sustainability, and nature.
+They try to be part of urban planning, plan them sensitively, and promote this approach with regard to different disadvantaged groups, sustainability, and nature.
 In Spolka, they engage and educate the public about cities and their planning.
-Its mission is to get to know the environment, determine its needs and help plan it.
+Its mission is to get to know the environment, determine its needs, and help plan it.

 Organizational change in the Spolka requires transformations in long-term planning and sustainability.
 Thanks to Escalator, they would like to set a long-term financial strategy.
 “We are looking for a balance of not letting go of our values and beliefs, but at the same time to be a functional organization,” Katarína Onderková describes their expectations from Escalator.
 “It’s about how we can do non-profit things through our profit activities, balance those non-profit activities and do it sustainably,” adds architect and urban planner Viktória Mravčáková.